Article verified for Release 14.2 on July 16, 2025

 Bulk import questions using an Excel file

-- Download detailed instructions on how to fill in the template.
+- Check the Instructions on how to fill in the template properly.

 Filling in the Excel template